 - Increase outreach to address specific community needs and issues.
-Engage the community and stakeholders in plans to improve the quality of life in their area. - Continue with LA County Connect virtual meetings to provide developers and other clients in the Santa Clarita Valley the ability to meet with key staff to resolve project issues and obtain development counselling. - Implemented a new website for a more user-friendly experience and to provide online access to permit and plan documents, "how to" guides, and basic plan and permit information.
+Engage the community and stakeholders in plans to improve the quality of life in their area. - Continue with LA County Connect virtual meetings to provide developers and other clients in the Santa Clarita Valley the ability to meet with key staff to resolve project issues and obtain development counselling. - Launched "We're in This Together," and will continue it as an ongoing campaign to ensure weekly messaging to all EPIC-LA and Development Services customers, reminding them of our continuity of operations relative to permitting and inspection services and other helpful online and virtual resources available from Public Works for property owners, contractors and developers. - Continue to ensure the newly launched website provides a user-friendly experience, with easy to navigate online access to permit and plan documents, "how to" guides, and basic plan and permit information.

-http://pw.lacounty.gov/ Development Services 43
+http://pw.lacounty.gov/ Development Services 47